dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 * Expression data EDA
   * Invetigte the outlier in the plot of PCA1 vs PCA2 and consider removing
-  * Filter by the proportion of the model value prior to fitting
+  * Filter genes using a threshold for the proportion of the modal value
   * Try WGCNA to

 * Try alternative models